SIRC Annual Report 2006-2007

 To fulfill its mandate, SIRC directs staff to undertake a number of reviews each year.
 These provide a retrospective examination and assessment of specific CSIS investigations and functions.
 Under the CSIS Act, SIRC has virtually unlimited power to review CSIS's performance.
 With the sole exception of Cabinet confidences, SIRC has the absolute authority to examine all information concerning CSIS's activities, no matter how highly classified that information may be.

 Each review includes SIRC's findings and recommendations.
 Upon completion, the report is forwarded to the Director of CSIS and the Inspector General of CSIS.

 What's the difference between an oversight and a review agency?

-An oversight body looks on a continual basis at what is taking place inside an intelligence service and has the mandate to evaluate current investigations or work in “
+An oversight body looks on a continual basis at what is taking place inside an intelligence service and has the mandate to evaluate and guide current investigations or work in “

 real time.”
 SIRC is a review body, so unlike an oversight agency, it can make a full assessment of CSIS's past performance without being compromised by any involvement in its day-to-day operational decisions and activities.

-SIRC is also authorized under Section 54 of the CSIS Act to provide special reports to the Minister of Public Safety on any matter that Committee Members identify as having special importance or that the Minister requests SIRC to undertake.
+SIRC is also authorized under Section 54 of the CSIS Act to provide special reports to the Minister of Public Safety on any matter that the Committee identifies as having special importance or that the Minister directs SIRC to undertake.

 SIRC's research program is designed to address a broad range of subjects.
 In deciding what to review, SIRC considers: